-Dan Parrish was named President and Chief Operations Officer of Acqua Recovery in September 2019.
+Dan Parrish was named CEO of Acqua Recovery in September 2019.
 He joined the team in 2018 as Director of Marketing and has made a career-long commitment to help those struggling with addiction and its underlying mental health and behavioral causes and triggers.

 His mission is to ensure every individual receives the treatment and education necessary to recover and to find the resources that best suit their needs.
 With over 10 years of sobriety, Dan brings true empathy to those in distress and believes the path to recovery starts with each individual finding their true self.
 “Addiction is a disease we can only successfully treat by meeting it with compassion and honesty.
 If we do not find the reason why the cycle of self-medication started, how can we find the road to sobriety?”
 Dan is passionate about creating a program that facilitates long term success in both Mental Health and Substance Abuse.

-Dr. Pickrell is a physician with interests in addiction and psychiatry.
+Dr. Pickrell is a board-certified psychiatrist with interests in addiction and psychiatry.
 He strives to identify the underlying cause of substance use.
 His understanding of addiction as the overlapping symptoms of biopsychosocial development is the foundation to his care model.
 He is committed to helping both patients and families understand that addiction is a treatable medical illness.
 He has been involved in the treatment of addiction for the last 17 years and completed his residency training at the University of Utah.